Routing Quick Reference

 Pedestal is data driven, and the routing information starts in one form (as data) and is then transformed in a couple of stages to reach a final result that can be used to route incoming requests.

 The start is the route specification.
 Pedestal has three built-in formats for route specification: table, terse, and verbose.
-Table is the newest format (but still old - it dates back to 2016) and is the preferred format; the others are maintained for compatibility.
+Table is the newest format [1] and is the preferred format; the others are maintained for compatibility.

 Diagram

 Route specifications are the data values that spell out the possible routes.
-These are normalized and expanded into a routing table.
+These are normalized and expanded and combined into a routing table.

 Generally, all of this is automatic; an application provides a route specification in the :io.pedestal.http/route key of the service map (and perhaps a value for :io.pedestal.http/router) and a routing interceptor is automatically created.